Ethical Sponsorship

 • Mental health and wellbeing

-We have launched our Mental Health Framework initiative providing a series of information and competency-based seminars and skills-based training on a variety of topics relating to workplace mental health.
+The firm’s Mental Health Framework includes a series of information and competency-based seminars and skills-based training relating to workplace mental health.
 The seminars focus on prevention, early intervention and recovery.
-The aim of these prevention strategies is to not only raise education and awareness in each of these areas, but also to embed frameworks and strategies for actions to take when a matter in the area of mental health and wellbeing arises.
+The goal of these prevention strategies is to enhance education and awareness in each of these areas, while also establishing frameworks and strategies for addressing mental health and wellbeing concerns as they arise.
+We continuously promote EAP services to combat the stigma surrounding mental health.
+This encourages people to seek and engage in open, supportive conversations about managing their mental health.
+We also fund health and fitness activities to reinforce our holistic approach to wellness.

-Sexual harassment and unfair treatment in the legal profession
+Sexual harassment in the legal profession

 Diversity within the legal profession

-Australian society is culturally and socially diverse and this is reflected in both the demographics of legal practitioners and their clients.
-Law firms are increasing efforts to progress workplaces inclusion by targeting diversity initiatives such as gender equality, cultural diversity, flexible working, First Nation Australians, accessibility and people living with disability and LGBTQIA+ ally inclusion.
+Law firms are advancing efforts to progress workplace inclusion by targeting diversity initiatives in areas such as gender equality, cultural diversity, flexible and hybrid working, First Nation Australians, accessibility for people living with disability, LGBTQIA+ ally inclusion and intersectionality.

 Allowing each member of our team to bring their best to work, by supporting and upholding our standards of engaging with one another, we’re able to nurture those values and achieve great outcomes for our clients.